Writing

 Mexico City Reflections: Culture and Tradition

-At the Anthropology Museum, I kept thinking about how culture is a record of how people have chosen to express who they are.
-Art as education.
-Identity as something inherited, reinterpreted, reshaped.
+At the Anthropology Museum, I kept thinking about how culture is a record of how people have chosen to express who they are, inherited and reshaped by every generation that comes after.

 Mexico City Reflections: Home and Identity

-Walking through Mexico City, I kept thinking about what it means to build something that holds.
-The city itself had a lot to teach.
+Walking through Mexico City, I kept thinking about what it means to build something sustainable.

 Mourning the Mother Who Left Me Behind